 Ms. Linda M. Cantley, LASAC, MAC, M.Ed

 Ms. Linda M. Cantley, LASAC, MAC, M.Ed, is a Licensed Associate Substance Abuse Clinician with 12 years of experience in the behavioral health field.
-Her focus of practice is SA, Trauma, Grief-n-Loss, Inner Child Work, Self-Esteem Building, and Domestic Violence for both defender and survivor.
+Her focus of practice is Substance Abuse, Trauma, Grief/Loss, Inner Child Work, Self-Esteem Building, and Domestic Violence for both offender and survivor.
 Ms. Cantley is a proud graduate of Ottawa University of Arizona, with a Master’s Degree in Substance Abuse Counseling; Northern Arizona University, with a Master’s of Education in Human Relations; Arizona State University, with a Bachelors of Science in Psychology; and last but not least, Phoenix College, with a Associate of Arts in Psychology.
 She has worked in multiple aspects of behavioral health with the Serious Mental Illness (SMI) and General Mental Health (GMH) populations, psychiatric facilities, residential facilities, and outpatient facilities.
 She has furthered my portfolio to ensure the whole person is being healed through addictions or that of mental suffering.
-Being skilled in Suicide Prevention, EMDR trained, and being a Certified Chaplain Assistant, allow for the opportunity to address various aspects of ones recovery to wholeness.
+Being skilled in Suicide Prevention and being a Certified Chaplain Assistant, allow for the opportunity to address various aspects of ones recovery to wholeness.
 She feels that having lived the experiences and becoming educated to make a difference in ones life, gives her the ability to be a well-rounded counselor.
 Her motto is “It takes all of us to live in this world, not just one but all.”
 Ms. Cantley feels that you should allow yourself the opportunity to become grounded in recovery of any aspect of life, by giving Ahwatukee Health and Recovery and our team an opportunity to walk with you in your recovery.
 She believes understanding who we are, what we are, and why we are, is the key to know where we are in life.

 Ms. Brittney Dilley, Intern Counselor